jboynyc/textnets/paper.md

 backbone graph with nodes scaled by various centrality measures.
 For networks with a clear community structure, it can also output lists of nodes grouped by cluster as identified by a community detection algorithm.
-This can help identify latent themes in the texts [@Gerlach2018].
+This can help identify latent themes in corpus texts [@Gerlach2018].

 Another implementation of the textnets technique exists in the `R` programming language by its originator [@Bail2016].
 It can be found at